 In June, Robert Reiss, host of The CEO TV Show, moderated a panel of executives from three major companies.
-What he gathered was vital insight into how and why their companies are so focused on making customer experience their 5th marketing “P.” These exectuives haves learned a lot in the process—and I’ll bet there’s something of interest to your company, too.
+What he gathered was vital insight into how and why their companies are so focused on making customer experience their 5th marketing “P.” These executives have learned a lot in the process—and I’ll bet there’s something of interest to your company, too.

 Completely Integrating the Customer Experience into Marketing

-For executives at Hallmark, UPS and Verizon Wireless, integrating customer experience-related data into campaign planning has become essential to their businesses success in building customer loyalty.
+For executives at Hallmark, UPS and Verizon Wireless, integrating CX-related data into campaign planning has become essential to their businesses' success in building customer loyalty.